- Did I get on the Instant Pot Train Early?

 And I’m telling you – it is.
 In some ways.

-There are some advantages to pressure cooking that can’t be beat.
+There are many advantages to pressure cooking that can’t be beat.

 The Instant Pot cooks normally-slow-cooker meats in under an hour.